-Some digital formats are designed for access and not editing.
-Enabling access to higher quality digital copies will make it easier for users to adapt a work for remix.
+Enabling access to higher-quality digital copies will make it easier for users to adapt a work for remix.
 This is particularly important for audio and video resources, but also for image and text.
-Avoid the use of watermarks and formats not designed for editing such as Flash objects.
-A lot of remix uses will be designed for viewing on a high definition television, LCD computer monitor or handheld device.
+Avoid the use of watermarks and formats not designed for editing, such as Flash objects.
+A lot of remix uses will be designed for viewing on a high-definition television, LCD computer monitor, or handheld device.
 Quality ideally should be good enough to output on these devices.

 You digital content is likely to belong to one of the following five groups of rights:

-The recently published New Zealand Government Open Access and Licensing Framework (external link) recommends the most open licence (BY), which only requires attribution.
-This allows the most free re-use of a digital work.
-They also suggest publicly funded agencies in most cases should make no distinction between commercial and non-commercial usage in their licence.
-However there may be cases where you depend on revenue or already have a separately negotiated licence for commercial use where a non-commercial licence choice may be relevant.
+NZGOAL also suggests that publicly funded agencies should make no distinction between commercial and non-commercial usage in their licence.
+However, there may be cases where you depend on revenue or already have a separately negotiated licence for commercial use where a non-commercial licence choice may be relevant.
 In this case, you can choose one of the Creative Commons licences with a NonCommercial (NC) element.
 This forbids users to use your content for commercial purposes.

-Adding a share-alike requirement (BY-NC-SA or BY-SA) means any new work needs to also be licenced under the same terms.
+Adding a ShareAlike requirement (CC BY-NC-SA or CC BY-SA) means any new work needs to also be licensed under the same terms.
 Depending on how much of your material is used and the way it is used, this has the potential to make it hard for creators to distribute their new works.
-Think carefully about whether this option is really necessary for you content.
+Think carefully about whether this option is really necessary for your content.

 Note that Creative Commons in New Zealand only applies for copyright works.
-Works where copyright has expired (such as many heritage items) cannot legally be licenced in this way.
+Works where copyright has expired (such as many heritage items) cannot legally be licensed in this way.
 A ‘no known copyright’ statement is more appropriate.
-The Creative Commons organisation also has a recently launched (2010) international Public Domain Mark (external link) recommended for use where copyright is known to have expired or not apply.
-The use of this internationally is expected to steadily grow in the next few years.
-As it is not a licence this can be readily used in New Zealand without further adaptation.
+Creative Commons organisation also provides an international Public Domain Mark recommended for use where copyright is known to have expired or not apply.

-If you wish to have all copyrights waived for a work that’s still in copyright, you might consider using the CC0 universal waiver (external link) that has been issued by Creative Commons in the United States.
+If you wish to have all copyrights waived for a work that’s still in copyright, you might consider using the CC0 universal waiver.

 Below are some links to examples of remix.
 If you find more that you think would be suitable for this guide, you can add a link in the comments box at the bottom of the page.